paolodelia99/Lagrange/_posts/2021-04-03-coding-a-smart-contract-with-vyper.markdown

 # Further Improvements

 - for the sake of simplicity, I didn't make my token divisible, but you can make them divisible by adding the state variable `decimals: uint256` which stores how decimal values are you using.
-Of course, in order to make it work properly, you have to multiply the whole number of tokens by $10^{decimals}$
+Of course, to make it work properly, you have to multiply the whole number of tokens by $10^{decimals}$
 - together with the method of `mint` the token you can add a function that can `burn` token reducing the total supply, making them more scarce.

 # References